-For a student who is hearing impaired, American Sign Language may be taken as an elective or as a core course to fulfill the requirements of the college preparatory seal of endorsement.
+For a student who is hearing impaired, American Sign Language may be taken as an elective or as a core course to fulfill the requirements of the College Preparatory Diploma.
 If American Sign Language is to be used to fulfill the college preparatory requirement of two years of the same foreign language, adherence to the requirements in the following paragraph is required.

-For the purpose of fulfilling the foreign language requirement for a college preparatory seal of endorsement, a demonstrated proficiency in American Sign Language shall be accepted as a foreign language if it is determined that a deaf student has a hearing loss which significantly impacts upon a student's ability to learn a foreign language.
+For the purpose of fulfilling the foreign language requirement for a College Preparatory Diploma, a demonstrated proficiency in American Sign Language shall be accepted as a foreign language if it is determined that a deaf student has a hearing loss which significantly impacts upon the student's ability to learn a foreign language.
 The Individualized Education Program (IEP) Committee shall determine if American Sign Language is to be substituted for the foreign language requirement.
-The IEP Committee shall state in the Individual Education Program that American Sign Language is substituting for the foreign language and that two years of the American Sign Language must be taken to complete the requirement.
+The IEP Committee shall state in the Individual Education Program that American Sign Language is substituting for the foreign language and that two years of American Sign Language must be taken to complete the requirement.